ckane30691/Qix/README.md

 ## Architecture & Technologies
 This project will be implemented with the following technologies:
 * Vanilla JS for overall structure and game logic
+* Keymaster JS a micro library for defining and dispatching keyboard shortcuts in web applications
 * `HTML5 Canvas` for DOM manipulation & rendering
 * Webpack to bundle and serve various scripts